 I will here finally close this subject.
 I began it by remarking that Mr. Burke had voluntarily declined going into a comparison of the English and French constitutions.
 He apologises (in page 241) for not doing it, by saying that he had not time.
-Mr. Burke's book was upwards of eight months in hand, and is extended to a volume of
+Mr. Burke's book was upwards of eight months in hand, and is extended to a volume of three hundred and sixty-six pages.
+As his omission does injury to his cause, his apology makes it worse; and men on the English side the water will begin to consider, whether there is not some radical defect in what is called the English constitution, that made it necessary for Mr. Burke to suppress the comparison, to avoid bringing it into view.

-As Mr. Burke has not written on conflitutions, fo neither has he written on the French revolution.
-He gives no account of its commencement or its progrefs.
-He only expresses his wonders It looks," says he, "to me, as if I were in a great criss, not of the affairs of France alone, but of all Europe, perhaps of more than Europe.
-All circumstances taken together, the French revolution is the most astonishing that has thickerto happened in the world."
+As Mr. Burke has not written on constitutions, so neither has he written on the French revolution.
+He gives no account of its commencement or its progress.
+He only expresses his wonder.
+"It looks," says he, "to me, as if I were in a great crisis, not of the affairs of France alone, but of all Europe, perhaps of more than Europe.
+All cirsumstances taken together, the French revolution is the most astonishing that has hitherto happened in the world."

-As wife men are aftonished at foolish things, and other people at wife ones, I know not on which ground to account for Mr. Burke's aftonishment; but certain it is, that he does not understand the French revolution.
+As wise men are astonished at foolish things, and other people at wise ones, I know not on which ground to account for Mr. Burke's astonishment; but certain it is, that he does not understand the French revolution.
 It has apparently burst forth like a creation from a chaos, but it is no more than the consequence of a mental revolution priorily existing in France.
-The mind of the nation had changed before hand, and the new order of thoughts.-I will here, as concisely as I can, trace out the growth of the French revolution, and mark the circumstances that have contributed to produce it.
+The mind of the nation had changed before hand, and the new order of things has naturally followed the new order of thoughts.-I will here, as concisely as I can, trace out the growth of the French revolution, and mark the circumstances that have contributed to produce it.

-The despotism of Louis XIV. united with the gaiety of his Court, and the gaudy oftentation of his character, had so humbled, and at the same time so fascinated the mind of France, that the people appeared to have lost all sense of their own dignity, in contemplating that of their grand Monarch: and the whole reign of Louis XV. remarkable only for weakness and esseminacy, made no other alteration than that of spreading a fort of lethargy over the nation, from which it shewed no disposition to rise.
+The despotism of Louis XIV, united with the gaiety of his Court, and the gaudy ostentation of his character, had so humbled, and at the same time so sascinated the mind of France, that the people appeared to have lost all sense of their own dignity, in contemplating that of their grand Monarch: and the whole reign of Louis XV, remarkable only for weakness and effeminacy, made no other alteration than that of spreading a sort of lethargy over the nation, from which it shewed no disposition to rise.